 \subsection{Text Labeling Methods}

 An alternative to direct retrieval is to enrich repositories with semantic labels.
 Unsupervised approaches, such as topic modeling and embedding-based clustering, attempt to discover latent structure without annotation.
-Classical topic models struggle with short compliance texts~\cite{blei2003lda}, while embedding-based clustering typically assigns each item to a single cluster, limiting representation of overlapping compliance concepts~\cite{grootendorst2022bertopic}.
+Classical topic models struggle with short compliance texts~\cite{blei2003lda}, while embedding-based clustering typically assigns each item to a single cluster, limiting the representation of overlapping compliance concepts~\cite{grootendorst2022bertopic}.

 Weak supervision generates labels using heuristics or labeling functions~\cite{DBLP:journals/pvldb/RatnerBHBFG17}, but requires a predefined label space and substantial upfront design effort.
 More recently, Large Language Models (LLMs) have been used to generate human-readable labels without fixed taxonomies~\cite{DBLP:conf/emnlp/TanLLWZ24}.
 However, LLM-based labeling is costly, sensitive to prompt design, and variable across runs~\cite{DBLP:conf/www/HuangKA23a}.
-Hybrid approaches reduce some of these limitations but often still rely on repeated LLM inference, constraining scalability in large or evolving repositories.